testpress/testpress_docs/docs/server-api/admin-apis/exams.md

   <tr>
     <td>ordering</td>
     <td>string</td>
-    <td>TThis will sort the results start_date (Exams with oldest start date will be displayed first)-start_date (Exams with latest start date will be displayed first)end_date (Exams with oldest end date will be displayed first)-end_date (Exams with latest end date will be displayed first)</td>
+    <td>This will sort the results start_date (Exams with oldest start date will be displayed first)-start_date (Exams with latest start date will be displayed first)end_date (Exams with oldest end date will be displayed first)-end_date (Exams with latest end date will be displayed first)</td>
   </tr>
     <tr>
     <td>end_date</td>